 Suddenly a manta ray swoops overhead, promptly followed by another, and another.
 We kneel on the shallow sandy bottom and watch in complete awe, marvelling at the finesse with which these majestic mantas glide in to feed off the rich waters.
 Then as if on cue they disappear into the murk.
 The spectacular vista is addictive; we linger, praying for more.

 A three-metre manta comes directly at me, vacuuming up clouds of plankton; so close I can lean back and capture a shot of its underbelly.
 This surreal, heart-to-heart moment with the manta makes me feel rather small and insignificant.
 We somersault with more than 15 mantas in total for almost an hour.
 With heavy, humbled hearts we tear ourselves away from this endlessly entertaining live performance, and back to the quiet pulse of Labuan Bajo.

 Flores (Portuguese for ‘flowers’) is an open invitation to take a new look at nature, explore the indigenous culture, and delight in village charm.
-As divers we’ve been given the privilege to witness what lies beneath this enchanting land – a veritable underwater garden.
+As divers, we’ve been given the privilege to witness what lies beneath this enchanting land – a veritable underwater garden.
 There are plenty of wonders and untamed regions yet to be discovered.
 Come with an open mind and tread gently.
-Experience a simpler life and marvel in the abundant blessings of Flores and Komodo.
+Experience a simpler life and marvel at the abundant blessings of Flores and Komodo.

 This article was first published in Kabar magazine – Jul-Aug-Sep 2009.